komar41/vigma/README.md

 ## Replicate the results

 To replicate the the results of Fig. 1 presented in the paper, follow the steps for **"Project Setup"** and **"Run the Application"** as described above.
-After running the application, you can generate the visualizations by following the steps below:

-### Computational notebooks

-After project setup and running the application, navigate to the **notebooks** folder.
-Here, you will find a Jupter notebook named "teaser.ipynb".
+You have to then navigate to the **notebooks** folder.
+Here, you will find a Jupter notebook named **"teaser.ipynb"**.
 Open this notebook and run the cells sequentially.
 It includes explanations and code snippets to help you understand each step.

-### Visualization frontend
+For replicating the **visualization frontend**, follow the steps below:

 - After project setup and running the application, navigate to the web interface in your browser.
 You can use the following link to access the web interface: [http://localhost:3000](http://localhost:3000).